barryCFlynn/Snake/README.md

 ### User Experience

 #### Game Objective
-    The goal of the game is to control the snake's movement and guide it to eat the food that appears on the screen.
+- The goal of the game is to control the snake's movement and guide it to eat the food that appears on the screen.
 As the snake consumes food, it grows longer, and your score increases.

 #### Controls
-    You can control the snake using either the arrow keys on your keyboard or on####screen buttons if you're playing on a mobile device.
+- You can control the snake using either the arrow keys on your keyboard or on####screen buttons if you're playing on a mobile device.

 #### Scoring
-    Your score is displayed at the top of the screen.
+- Your score is displayed at the top of the screen.
 Each food item you eat increases your score.
 Try to achieve the highest score possible!

 #### High Scores
-    After each game, if your score is among the top 5, you'll be prompted to enter your name.
+- After each game, if your score is among the top 5, you'll be prompted to enter your name.
 Your high score will be recorded and displayed on the High Scores table.

 #### Modal
-    If you achieve a high score, a modal will appear, allowing you to enter your name for bragging rights.
+- If you achieve a high score, a modal will appear, allowing you to enter your name for bragging rights.
 Your rank will be displayed alongside your score.

 #### Enjoy the Challenge
-    Challenge yourself to beat your own high score or compete with friends and family to see who can become the ultimate Snake champion!
+- Challenge yourself to beat your own high score or compete with friends and family to see who can become the ultimate Snake champion!

 ---

 ### User Stories

 #### For First-time Visitors
-    When first visiting the website, I want to be immediately drawn to the game area with a clear depiction of the Snake and a Play button that encourages me to start a game.
+- When first visiting the website, I want to be immediately drawn to the game area with a clear depiction of the Snake and a Play button that encourages me to start a game.
 #### For Returning Visitors
-    As a returning visitor, I aim to play the game again and challenge myself to surpass the existing High Scores.
+- As a returning visitor, I aim to play the game again and challenge myself to surpass the existing High Scores.
 #### For Frequent Users
-    For those who frequently play the game, my goal is to continually improve and strive to achieve the highest scores on the leaderboard.
+- For those who frequently play the game, my goal is to continually improve and strive to achieve the highest scores on the leaderboard.

 ---

 ### Features

-    Classic Gameplay: Enjoy the timeless fun of guiding the snake to eat food and grow longer.
+- Classic Gameplay Enjoy the timeless fun of guiding the snake to eat food and grow longer.
-    High Scores: Compete with friends and aim for the top spot on the high scores table.
+- High Scores: Compete with friends and aim for the top spot on the high scores table.
-    Responsive Design: Play on various devices, as the game adapts to different screen sizes.
+- Responsive Design: Play on various devices, as the game adapts to different screen sizes.

 ---

 ### Existing Features

 #### Classic Snake Gameplay
-    Experience the nostalgia of the original Snake game, where you control a snake to collect food and grow longer.
+- Experience the nostalgia of the original Snake game, where you control a snake to collect food and grow longer.
 Avoid collisions with walls and your own tail to stay in the game.

 <img src="assets\images\README-images\snake_board.png" alt="Picture of Snake Play board" width= 600px>